Admission to Art & Design at UNC

 Classes offered in basic and advanced techniques and processes for the creation of wearable art.

 Teaching technical painting ability and vocabulary, development of individual expression leading to thematic connections.

 Provides fundamentals of photograpic imaging that aides in understanding of traditional techniques, experimental and non-traditional digital imaging.

-Offers courses in Intaglio Printmaking, Relief Printmaking and Monotypes.
+Offers courses in Relief Printmaking, Monotypes, Screen Printing, and Letterpress.